 When creating your SMART user interface design, the operating environment should be taken into careful consideration.
 Environmental contaminants, moisture, temperature extremes, UV radiation, and overall wear and tear from use in outdoor environments are factors that should be considered before determining material and component selection for your SMART user interface.

 Before designing your custom human-machine interface project, it's important to have an idea of all the steps involved before and during production.
 Each step has variable length so while there isn't an exact timeframe for production, having a more informed viewpoint is critical to everyone's ability for following HMI design best practices.

-Advancements in user interface assembly construction methods are often overlooked in the HMI applications as it is usually an afterthought and too many people assume that the older graphics, adhesive, rubber, and backlighting technologies are still the same.
-This is not the case, especially in medical applications.
+Advancements in user interface assembly construction methods are often overlooked in HMI applications, becoming an afterthought while too many people assume that the older graphics, adhesive, rubber, and backlighting technologies all stay the same.
+This is not the case, especially within medical device manufacturing.

 There is good reason that programmable logic controllers (PLC) are used as a user interface in a large number of applications.
 These robust devices are commonplace on factory floors controlling equipment, in processing plants monitoring operating conditions, and even used in portable devices exposed to harsh environments.

 Membrane switch style user interfaces often face long-term outdoor UV, chemical, and moisture exposure.
-To help improve membrane switches, there are several considerations that apply.
+To help improve membrane switch design, there are several considerations that apply.
 Veteran manufacturers with substantial engineering experience ensure the optimal result of each application.
 Numerous solutions for can be provided specific to any given industry.